 The 4-H year begins September 1st and runs through August 31st.
 The 4-H Online profile and participation fee must be completed annually.

 Each day will be very active and even with nutritious snacks throughout the day, campers will need sufficient and nutritious sustenance.
 Please provide a healthy, balanced sack lunch that will help your child endure a rigorous and fun day.

 Since we spend most of the days outside, closed-toe shoes and socks with comfortable clothing are necessities.
 Choose comfortable, rugged clothes, shoes or boots that can get muddy and mucky.
 Sunscreen should be applied in the morning before camp and we will continue to re-apply as needed throughout the day.

 The camps start at 9:00 a.m. with drop-off begining at 8:45 a.m.
-Since we are preparing for an exciting day, there are no before-care options.
+Since the staff is busy preparing for an exciting day, there are no options for before-care.
 We do offer aftercare from 4:00 p.m. - 6:00 p.m. at the rate of $10.00 per hour.
 As many campers have realized, aftercare is an extension of the summer camp fun.
-You can sign-up for aftercare on the camp registration page.

 Each camp group is led by an experienced educational leader.
 With the addition of teen stewards, the ratio is no more than 5:1.